jlarso11/cs455-hw3/README.md

 $HADOOP_HOME/bin/hadoop jar dist/wordcount.jar cs455.hadoop.mainjob.MainJob /data/main /data/supplementary/airports.csv /data/supplementary/carriers.csv /data/supplementary/plane-data.csv /home/cs455/jlarso11-hw3-output

 The thought process behind question #7 was to come up withsomething that the startup company would be able to sell to airline companies.
+I figured that each airline company is trying to minimize their delay times as much as possible to give their customers a better experience.

+To do this, I took into account the carrier delay value for each flight and paired that with the city.
+This means it is only reporting the portion of the delay that each company has control over.

+Once the I had the average for each company in each city, I started wondering how much delay was too much.
+Obviously when I fly, any delay is too much but some could be expected.
+The best way I figured to come up with this was to find the average for each airport and the standard deviation.

+The values reported from this job is the average for each company and the number of standard deviations away from the average for all the flights at a specific airport

+To generate the results for question 7: